cachqot/hogemoji_script/README.md

 <strong>:) What's emoji?</strong>

+An emoji is like a pictogram embdded in text and use in electronic messages,web pages,etc.

-Emoji is for representing a word by picture.so,It's globaly because It's language free.
+It's globaly because It's language free.

-We can use it for edication.
+And we can use it for edication.